Morus rubra: Yield

-Mulberries yield wood for timber, with an average 10-15 m height and diameter of 50 cm.
+Mulberries yield wood for timber, with an average 10–15 m height and diameter of 50 cm.
 The timber volume is 0.962 m³ to 1.435 m³.

 Mulberry wood has the same quality as oak, which can be sold for 90-150 euro per m3.
 Nevertheless, to achieve a quantity of 1m3, we should have to take down the whole tree, which can be counterproductive in the case of fruit production.

 Nevertheless, the wood from the trimming can still be used as firewood and the biggest parts for furniture or turned objects.
 An additional yield of 8–12 tons/acre/year (20–30 tons/hectare/year) can be achieved with the littler parts and the leaves which serve as forage.

 Only 2 to 3 years after whip cultivar plantation, the tree should already start to fruit.
 The yields of fruits should reach 3 to 5 kg (per tree per year) on the first years until 300 kg for a mature tree.

 Economic aspects

-In 2015, almost 3.4 million pounds of frozen mulberries were imported to the US – a market value of 2.6 million US-Dollars.
+In 2015, almost 3.4 million pounds of frozen mulberries were imported to the US – a market value of 2.6 million US dollars.
 The demand for the fruit is still rising and the prices are high.
 This constitutes a great opportunity for mulberry producers.
 It takes ten years from the seedling stage, until a mulberry tree bears fruit.
 Thus, for the decision of building up a mulberry orchard, one needs to estimate not the current demand but the market potential of ten years later.
 This involves more risk and long-term planning.
 However, there are grafted varieties that produce fruit earlier and reduce this problem.

 In future, the economic viability of mulberry production may increase even more as its drought resistance constitutes an opportunity for agriculture under climate change and as the fruit contains many micronutrients and vitamins, while people pay more and more attention to healthy nutrition.

 As mulberry production is not yet mechanized well, a lot of labor is required, especially to harvest the fruit.
-However, there is potential for mechanizing the shaking of the branches, similar as in tart cherry harvesting.
+However, there is potential for mechanizing the shaking of the branches, as in tart cherry harvesting.
 A difficulty in the commercial use of mulberries is the fragility of the berries which constitutes a challenge in storage and transport.

 The leading producers of mulberry fruit are Turkey and Iran.
 They are the main mulberry suppliers to Europe.
-However, they mainly produce white and black mulberry - thus, the production of Red Mulberry is still less widespread.
+However, they mainly produce white and black mulberry - thus, the production of red mulberry is still less widespread.

 Agroforestry constitutes an opportunity to further improve the viability of red mulberry cultivation.
-Short-duration legume crops as intercrops improve the soil control weeds and create an additional revenue.
+Short-duration legume crops as intercrops improves the soil, controls weeds, and creates additional revenue.